electroglyph/atheriz/docs/14_api_reference.md

 #### `@classmethod def create(cls, caller: Object | None, name: str, desc: str = '')`

-Create a new persistent Script in the database.
+Create a new Script in memory.
+It is not written to the database here;
+it is marked as modified and persisted at the next save checkpoint unless `is_temporary` is set.

 Args:
     caller (Object | None): The object executing the creation.